UummProject/uumm-prototype/README.md

 Another important motivation for me is to use the system for future projects of mine and incentivise early participation.

 # Brainstorming
+_When an idea seems a little cohesive I dump it here.
+Have more?
+Let me know!_

 ### Proposal types
 - **Contribution done:** The only type of proposal for the current MVP.
 The contributor asks for token after contribution. _"I've done X, I believe I should receive Y tokens for it"_